Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

 When a test case describes complex constraints on an input variable, resolving a satisfying value may require multiple iterations.
 To prevent an infinite fruitless search, Tcases for OpenAPI places a limit on the maximum number of resolution attempts made before giving up and reporting an error condition.
 By default, the limit on resolution attempts is 10000.
-But that limit is arbitrary and there is no guarantee that it will be sufficient for your API spec.
+But that limit is arbitrary and there is no guarantee that it will be sufficient for your API definition.
 You can choose a different limit by using the `-m limit` option (or, when using [Maven](http://www.cornutum.org/tcases/docs/tcases-maven-plugin/api-mojo.html), `-DmaxTries=limit`).
 See example below.